rphlmr/react-router-hono-server/README.md

 The `configure` function can be async.
 So, make sure to `await createHonoServer()`.

+> NB: If you import some shared code in your server file (or middleware), Vite will code split the file (your server code will be in a separate chunk, re-exported as default in `build/server/index.js`).
+>
+> In this situation, if you  `await createHonoServer()` it will error with `Detected unsettled top-level await`.
+Just remove the `await` and it will work fine.

 If you want to set up the React Router `AppLoadContext`, pass in a function to `getLoadContext`.

 Modify the `AppLoadContext` interface used in your app.